Dealing with Delayed Dreams

 Blessing in Disguise

 When I look at the journey of Joseph, I realise that there was no delay between the dreams he had as a teenager and their coming to pass when he was 30 years old.
-There was time, but there was no delay.
+A lot of time passed, but there was no delay.

 Delay means that something happens more slowly than it should, but Joseph's dreams came to pass at the exact right time — the time appointed by God.
 David said of Joseph: